 Builds on skills acquired in UICB:4205; projects to complete six bindings based on historical and contemporary models; sewing styles, board attachments, endband types; nonadhesive and case-bound structures, varied materials and binding styles, their effects on structure, aesthetic considerations, further development of solid binding skills; historical development of particular binding practices.
 Prerequisites: UICB:4205.
 Same as UICB:4270.

-History, technique, and aesthetics of traditional Islamic and Asian hand papermaking.
+History, technique, and aesthetics of East Asian and Nepalese papermaking, along with their respective contemporary practices.
 Same as UICB:5110.

 Advanced independent projects undertaken in a classroom setting; collaborative group discussions to plan, implement, troubleshoot, and evaluate student projects.
 Prerequisites: UICB:5110 or UICB:5130 or BKAT:5110 or BKAT:5120.
 Same as UICB:5180.

 Bookbinding structures based on historical and contemporary models; differences in various binding practices, how these differences affect function, why the styles developed; experience choosing appropriate structures for particular uses; emphasis on fine tuning skills and techniques required for advanced binding practices; sewn endbands, rounding and backing, sewing on varied supports, board attachments, and covering methods.
 Prerequisites: (UICB:4205 or BKAT:4205) and (UICB:4270 or BKAT:4270).
 Requirements: for UICB:5210—UICB:4205 and UICB:4270; for BKAT:5210—BKAT:4205 or BKAT:4270 or UICB:4205 or UICB:4270.
 Same as UICB:5210.